 Introduction to the Trant Group

 We are a synthetic bioorganic/materials group focused on applying the tools of synthetic organic chemistry to the challenges of biology, medicine and materials science.Our chemistry involves developing new unnatural amino acids and carbohydrates and making more stable artificial oligosaccharides and peptides for immunological and anti-cancer applications, and using these biomaterials as the basis for new classes of sustainable materials for a variety of applications including smart drug-delivery, environmentally benign plastics, and for use as nano probes for medical diagnostics.
-But we do other things too: using computational simulations to develop new chemical tools and to design new drugs; supramolecular chemistry to make nano-containers so that we can identify biologically-relevant biomolecules; and we also make challenging new molecules, or compounds isolated from natural sources, as potential new therapies for a host of diseases including cancer, IBD, and other inflammatory conditions!
-Our team includes synthetic chemists, computational chemists, analytical chemists, biologists, biochemists and materials scientists!
+But we do other things too: using computational simulations to develop new chemical tools and to design new drugs; supramolecular chemistry to make nano-containers so that we can identify biologically-relevant biomolecules; and we also make challenging new molecules, or compounds isolated from natural sources, as potential new therapies for a host of diseases including cancer, arthritis, and other inflammatory conditions!
+Our team includes synthetic chemists, computational chemists, analytical chemists, supramolecular and nanoscale chemists and engineers, biologists, biochemists and materials scientists!
 We have broad interests in science.

 Academic and Industrial Collaboration

 We are always interested in applying our expertise in bioorganic chemistry to other challenges.
 Interested academic and industrial partners are encouraged to contact Dr. Trant to explore possible areas of mutual interest and benefit.
-For Canadian industrial partners, further financial support may be obtained through a joint proposal to MITACS or NSERC Engage.
+For Canadian industrial partners, further financial support may be obtained through a joint proposal to MITACS or NSERC Alliance

 Join the group?